KitsunePie/AppErrorsTracking/README.md

 This update is automatically compiled and released by the open source process, **no guarantee of its stability**, so the released version is
 **for testing only**, and there is no special explanation or even the version may change or remain the same as the current stable version.

+If you need to download the CI installation packages, please click the `CI builds | Telegram` tag at the top to join the Telegram CI automatic build channel.

 - [Release](https://github.com/KitsunePie/AppErrorsTracking/releases)
 - [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/com.fankes.apperrorstracking/releases)